SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 <br>![](/exercises/Exercise_2/images/image(10).png)

-10. Click on the data tab.
-Select the data entity Product to add your desired record.
+10. Select the data entity Product to add your desired record.
 Click on Browse data
 <br>![](/exercises/Exercise_2/images/image(11).png)

 11. Add the new product: